rodafr/stsh/stsh.md

-# cmd stsh
+# Spellbook

-> Command stash for team X
+> Spells for team X's Something Service

 ## Solution A